 Next, check if the VPN provider has any audits that can prove their privacy claims.
 If the answer is yes, congrats, you found a safe and reliable VPN service.

 Final note: free VPNs do more harm than good, so opt for a premium VPN

 While using a free VPN may seem like a cost-effective solution, it can expose you to a higher risk of malware.
 If you want to protect your device and data from potential attacks, use a paid VPN, like Surfshark, with the necessary resources, expertise, and robust security measures.

 Is it risky to use a free VPN?

 Yes.
 When it comes to VPNs, free services aren’t safe.
-They have little money to spend on good infrastructure or additional safety features.
-Even worse, free VPNs can compromise your digital security by collecting & selling your data or showering you with ads.
+They have little resources for good infrastructure or additional safety features.
+Even worse, free VPNs can compromise your online security by collecting and selling your data or showering you with ads.

 Do all free VPNs sell your data?

-No. Not all free VPNs sell your data, but it’s important to note that they typically rely on other revenue options, such as ads or data-selling, since they don’t charge a subscription fee.
+No. Not all free VPNs sell your data, but it’s important to note that they typically rely on other revenue options, such as ads, since they don’t charge a subscription fee.
 VPNs aren’t free to run — the infrastructure costs money, so the providers need to get that money somehow.
 So before you try a free VPN, review its privacy policies.